visgl/deck.gl/docs/layers/scatterplot-layer.md

 - Default: `1`

-Global radius across all markers.
+A global radius multiplier for all points.

 ##### `outline` (Boolean, optional)

 - Default: `false`

-Only draw outline of dot.
+Only draw outline of points.

 ##### `strokeWidth` (Number, optional)

 - Default: `1`

-Width of the outline, in meters.
+Width of the outline, in pixels.
 Requires `outline` to be `true`.

 ##### `radiusMinPixels` (Number, optional)